WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Fixed: Conflicts with other plugins using the Constant Contact PHP SDK.
+* Fixed: Added honeypot-style spam prevention on forms.
+* Fixed: Removed anonymous function usage in widget to prevent potential errors.

 = 1.2.1 =
 * Fixed: Re-show sections of "Publish" metabox incorrectly hidden for post types outside Constant Contact Forms.
 * Fixed: Issues with transparent background on frontend forms when input is valid.